 Store peaches below 40 degrees or above 60 degrees.The twenty degree ranges from 40-60 degrees F. is known as the “kill zone” Peaches stored for more than a few days in this temperature range will develop a dry, pithy flesh similar to what is found in inferior supermarket fare.

 Be smart.
 Common sense rules apply: don’t climb trees, shake trees or otherwise damage them.
 Every year someone breaks a tree - please don't be that person.
 (PS If you are, we will throw you out promptly!)

 Throwing fruit or other disrespectful behavior is cause for ejection from the orchard.

 Thanks for coming out to pick!
 Enjoy your peaches!

-Wagon fee per person ages 10 and up
+Wagon fee per person age 6 and up: $3

-Wagon rides leave from the area behind the main store.
+Wagon rides leave from the lawn behind the main store.

 Usually as one wagon goes out, one is returning.

 Depending on which field we go to, the whole trip is about 30 to 45 minutes.

 Soons was an accidental discovery while taking a scenic drive.
 It has become one of our favorite places!
 Your cider is hands down the best we've ever tasted and those apple cider doughnuts, don't get me started!
 I'll wait on line forever for one.
 (And I did wait on a long line for some when I was pregnant.)